 Here is what IM Boston co-founder Stefanie Daneau had to say about the #shareyourhope event:

-“As we started to reflect on 2016 as a brand and look forward to our hopes of 2017, we thought this would be a great exercise to allow the people of Boston to reflect with us.
+“As we started to reflect on 2016 as a brand and look forward to our hopes of 2017, we thought this would be a great exercise.
+It will allow the people of Boston to reflect with us.
 Our hopes were to get some level of participation and a few people sharing their responses.
-What we got was an overwhelming response from so many people feeling inspired by what we were doing and wanting to participate.”
+What we got was an overwhelming response.
+People were feeling inspired by what we were doing and wanting to participate.”